 You could also get approved if you have an endorser who doesn’t have an adverse credit history and you’ve completed PLUS credit counseling.
 The endorser takes a similar role to that of a cosigner and will be responsible for repaying the loan if the borrower doesn’t.

-If your application is denied based on your credit, and you can’t, or don’t want to, get an endorser or appeal the decision, your child could become eligible for an additional $4,000 to $5,000 worth of Direct Unsubsidized Stafford loans.
+If your application is denied based on your credit, and you can’t, or don’t want to, get an endorser or appeal the decision, your child could become eligible to borrow additional unsubsidized loans.

 If you’re approved for a Parent PLUS loan, you can review and officially agree to the loan’s terms by signing a Direct PLUS Loan Master Promissory Note, also known as an MPN.
 The money is generally sent straight to the school to pay for tuition, fees, room and board.
 If there’s money left over, you can choose to have the school send you, or, with your permission, your child, a check.

 As with some other types of federal student loans, PLUS loans have a fixed interest rate that depends on when the money gets sent out.
-PLUS loans disbursed after July 1, 2017, and before July 1, 2018, have a 7 percent interest rate.
+PLUS loans disbursed after July 1, 2022, and before July 1, 2023, have an interest rate of 7.54%.

 The loan fee for PLUS loans is higher than that for direct subsidized and direct unsubsidized loans.
-You’ll have to pay a 4.264 percent fee (versus 1.066 percent) for loans disbursed after Oct.
-1, 2017, and before Oct.
-1, 2018.
+You’ll have to pay a 4.228% fee (versus 1.057%) for loans disbursed after Oct.
+1, 2020, and before Oct.
+1, 2023.
 It’s slightly lower than for loans disbursed during the previous year.
 The Department of Education automatically deducts the fee from the loan amount.

 Repaying Parent PLUS loans

-You’ll typically need to start paying back your PLUS loan as soon as the loan is fully paid out, or you can apply to have the payments deferred for up to six months after your child graduates.
+You’ll typically need to start paying back your PLUS loan as soon as the loan is fully paid out.
+Though you can apply to defer payments while your child is enrolled half-time or more, or request to have the payments deferred for up to six months after your child graduates or drops below half-time enrollment.

 You don’t have to make payments during deferral, but interest will accumulate and get added to the principal when you start making payments.
 From that point on, the interest rate will apply to your new principal rather than the original amount you borrowed.